omo50/Williams-Console/README.md

 - [omoso](https://modrinth.com/user/omoso), Contributor - [Support him on Ko-fi](https://ko-fi.com/omoso)
 - [tristann21](https://github.com/tristann21), Contributor

 This project uses the the Apache License v2.0.

+[DefaultDarkMode for William's Console](https://github.com/contrarybaton60/Default-Dark-Mode-for-WC) uses the Attribution-NonCommercial-ShareAlike 4.0 International license.

 William's Console is only hosted on Github and Modrinth.
 If you see it hosted on any other site, let us know.